awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-tutorial-targets-examples.md

 **Note**
 If a single maintenance window task is registered with multiple targets, its task invocations occur sequentially and not in parallel\.
 If your task must run on multiple targets at the same time, register a task for each target individually and assign each task the same priority level\.

-For more information about creating and managing resource groups, see [What is AWS Resource Groups?](https://docs.aws.amazon.com/ARG/latest/userguide/) in the *AWS Resource Groups User Guide* and [Resource Groups and Tagging for AWS](http://aws.amazon.com/blogs/aws/resource-groups-and-tagging/) in the *AWS News Blog*\.
+For more information about creating and managing resource groups, see [What are resource groups?](https://docs.aws.amazon.com/ARG/latest/userguide/resource-groups.html) in the *AWS Resource Groups User Guide* and [Resource Groups and Tagging for AWS](http://aws.amazon.com/blogs/aws/resource-groups-and-tagging/) in the *AWS News Blog*\.

 For information about quotas for Maintenance Windows, a capability of AWS Systems Manager, in addition to those specified in the following examples, see [Systems Manager service quotas](https://docs.aws.amazon.com/general/latest/gr/ssm.html#limits_ssm) in the *Amazon Web Services General Reference*\.